 Materials: Preschool transition books (e.g., books about starting school).

-Reading stories about transitions, such as starting school or making new friends, can help your child process and understand the changes.
-These books provide comfort and show that it’s normal to feel nervous or excited about new experiences.
+Reading stories about transitions, such as starting school or making new friends, is one of the most effective transition activities for preschoolers to help your child process and understand changes.
+These books provide comfort and show that it’s normal to feel nervous or excited about new experiences, making new situations easier to navigate.

 6. Visit the Classroom